top of page

 Infant experience

-'it is better to be a sinner in a world ruled by God, than to live in a world ruled by the devil.' -Fairbairn, 1952, p66-67
+'it is better to be a sinner in a world ruled by God, than to live in a world ruled by the devil.' -(Fairbairn, 1952, p66-67)

 So in time, an infant needs to add to their repertoire of coping.
-This time coping by making the inflicting of pain on others pleasurable i.e. sadism.
+This time making the inflicting of pain on others pleasurable i.e. sadism.
 Initially in fantasy, and later in action.
-So an infant at first kisses, then bites, the hand that feeds it.
-All in order to live alongside their frustration.
+So an infant at first kisses, then subsequently bites, the hand that feeds it.
+Latterly, as children become sexually and physically mature, they further add to their repertoires of coping.
+This time, through the fantasised, and now real, possibilities of reproductive sex and lethal violence.
+New adolescent coping strategies that may include sadistic sexual fantasies.

 Sadistic sexual fantasy

 Sadistic sexual fantasies can also be understood as a protest or a protection, against loneliness.
-An inner world populated by persecutors and victims.
+Creating an inner world populated by persecutors and victims.
 Transforming real grievances into fantasies of control and revenge.
 A retaliatory reversal of the omnipotent control, or absence, felt to be suffered at the hands of incomplete caregivers.
+In these ways, sadistic sexual fantasies may assist the psychological survival of distressed adolescents.

-Voyeuristic appreciation of the sexual representations of others
+Voyeuristic appreciation of sexual representations

 'The whole point of pornography is to make us feel excited.
 [As if] the devil made me do it' - Benjamin, 1995, p207.